-It is only in recent years that we have been able to fully witness the journey of people unfold a through popular shows such as American Idol, America’s Got Talent, The Voice, etc., Top Chef, etc. Even then, we often don’t consider that it could be us in those very positions.
+It is only in recent years that we have been able to fully witness the journey of people unfold through popular shows such as American Idol, America’s Got Talent, The Voice, etc., Top Chef, etc. Even then, we often don’t consider that it could be us in those very positions.
 In large part, we are accustomed to a reveal of the finished product in its full glory as it were.
-This magnificent specimen that pops on the scene with superhuman ability, great appearance, unshakeable demeanor, masterful skills and so on.
+This magnificent specimen pops on the scene with superhuman ability, great appearance, unshakeable demeanor, masterful skills, and so on.

 The Golden Nugget

 The fact is that what we become during the journey (the process of making it to the destination) is equally or more important than that particular outcome.

 During the course of the journey, you will experience steps forward, twists and turns, decision points and more – – the road is rarely as straight and steady as planned.
 You learn to overcome barriers, be more resilient, build up stamina, courage, determination, plan better, and more.
 Therefore, the progress you make, and I mean each additional notch on your belt, matters – – take none of it for granted.

 Set goals judiciously as it is your destination.
 As with any journey you need to know where you are going in order to ensure you are moving in the right direction.
 Be focused and ensure you don’t plan too many destinations.
 A trip with too many stops may leave you on the road too long.
 Said differently, be careful as to how many goals you are pursuing at any one time.
 Pick a few to focus on.